-FIGURE 5.
-Typical sample path of the random solution (left) and mean and mean \pm standard deviation of the random solution (right) at t=0.5 in the previous section.
-The results are presented in Figures.
-6 and 7.
-The time of comparison in Figure 6 is t=0.1.
-At this time, most of the pathwise solutions are smooth and the shock is yet to be formed.
-The same spatial and temporal solvers are used for both calculations-the only difference being the comparison between the anisotropic mesh (selected by the KL expansion of the flux) and an isotropic mesh.
-As predicted by the theory, the anisotropic mesh selection increases efficiency considerably by reducing the computational time (to compute a similar error level) by at least one order of magnitude, when compared with the isotropic mesh.
-Furthermore, in Figure 7, we show the convergence results at time t=0.5 (well after shock formation) and demonstrate that the presence of shocks does not impede the efficiency gained by using the anisotropic mesh selection procedure.
+FIGURE 9.
+Typical sample path of the random solution (left) and mean and mean \pm standard deviation of the random solution (right) at t=0.5 shock formation) and demonstrate that the presence of shocks does not impede the efficiency gained by using the anisotropic mesh selection procedure.
 Even at this later time, anisotropic mesh selection offers an order of magnitude speedup over the isotropic mesh.

-FIGURE 6.
-Efficiency of the KL-based mesh adaptation at t = 0.1 (smooth solution): $L^1(\Omega; L^1(\mathbb{R}))$ -error vs. number of cells in space (left) and vs. CPU time (right)
+FIGURE 10.
+Efficiency of the Karhunen-Loève -based mesh adaptation at t = 0.1 (smooth solution): $L^1(\mathbb{R})$ -error vs. number of cells in space (left) and vs. CPU time (right)

-FIGURE 7.
-Efficiency of the KL-based mesh adaptation at t=0.5 (shock solution): $L^1(\Omega;L^1(\mathbb{R}))$ -error vs. number of cells in space (left) and vs. CPU time (right) So far, we have presented numerical results only with stochastic collocation Finite Volume (FV) method.
+FIGURE 11.
+Efficiency of the KL-based mesh adaptation at t = 0.5 (shock solution): $L^1(\mathbb{R})$ -error vs. number of cells in space (left) and vs. CPU time (right)

+So far, we have presented numerical results only with stochastic collocation Finite Volume (FV) method.
 Next, we compare this method with the Multi-level Monte Carlo (MLMC) FV method that was proposed in section 4.
 Again the same initial data and flux function are used as in the previous numerical experiment.
-The following four schemes are compared: i) a MLMC approximation with first order spatio-temporal discrectization, ii) a MLMC approximation with a second order spatio-temporal discretization, iii) a stochastic collocation approximation with a second order finite volume spatio-temporal discrectization, iv) a stochastic collocation approximation with a second order finite volume spatio-temporal discretization.
-All the four schemes are compared with respect to error vs. resolution as well as error vs. computational time at t=0.1 (time before shock formation) in Figure 8.
+The following four schemes are compared: i) a MLMC approximation with first order spatio-temporal discretization, ii) a MLMC approximation with a second order spatio-temporal discretization, iii) a stochastic collocation approximation with first order finite volume spatio-temporal discretization, iv) a stochastic collocation approximation with a second order finite volume spatio-temporal discretization.
+All the four schemes are compared with respect to error vs. resolution as well as error vs. computational time at t = 0.1 (time before shock formation, \mathbb{P} almost surely) in Figure 12.
 The figure shows that the second order spatio-temporal discretizations have better resolution than the first-order discretizations.
 Furthermore, the MLMC FV approximation is more accurate at the resolutions that we consider.
-However, given the empirical convergence rates one can expect at that finer mesh resolutions the stochastic collocation approximation will be more accurate.
+However, given the empirical convergence rates one can expect at finer mesh resolutions the stochastic collocation approximation will be more accurate.
 We emphasize that these findings are based on the anisotropic mesh version of the stochastic collocation method.
 The MLMC FV method is clearly more efficient in terms of computational time when compared with the stochastic collocation FV method.
 While some of this efficiency gain can be attributed to the fact that different codes are used for different methods with the MLMC code being optimized, the very nature of Multi level Monte Carlo type methods do suggest that they are computationally efficient for problems with low spatial regularity.
 Similar efficiency gains are also observed with the MLMC FV method when the approximate solutions are compared at a later time t = 0.5 (well past shock formation).
-These results are shown in Figure 9.
+These results are shown in Figure 13.
 In the CPU-time versus error comparisons of the MLMC FV in these figures it is to be borne in mind that these results were obtained with two different implementations, and also on different computing hardware.